Biomass in Soacha, Colombia

 See here how biomass helps to take climate action

 Biomass is a highly underestimated and valuable raw material.
 It refers to natural waste such as branches, leaves or coconut shells that can be used to generate renewable energy.
 Using biomass as an alternative energy source prevents the use of coal, which creates better health conditions for the community and leads to a reduction in CO2 emissions.
-The reduction in CO2 emissions can be claimed in the form of carbon credits.
-The revenue from these carbon credits enables the fuel switch from coal to biomass.
+The reduction in CO2 emissions can be claimed in the form of verified emission reductions.
+The revenue from these enables the fuel switch from coal to biomass.
 In the course of this, natural waste becomes a valuable raw material for industrial processes.

 Why the need to use biomass as energy source?